 Accessibility Needs

 Consider space and safety demands for the bedroom, the connecting hallway, and the accompanying bathroom.
+These adjustments help create a comfortable and accessible space.

-Space Planning Tips
+Tips for Bedroom Space Planning

 Our Conclusion